About ITS JPO

 - Industry will also benefit from efficiencies delivered by connected vehicles deployments.
 Organizations that engage in freight and passenger transportation, in particular, will find that the seamless, real-time information enabled by wireless communication between vehicles and with infrastructure translates into greater economic productivity, administrative cost savings, and profits.
 System and operational efficiencies will be gained through real-time information on system conditions, routing recommendations, vehicle diagnostics, and fleet and capacity usage.
 Connected vehicle applications will also enable interoperable operations and real-time data sharing and exchange to facilitate automated screening, inspections, credentialing, and other processes.
 Further, for those organizations that provide information services, wireless technologies will deliver a more ubiquitous range of data sources for developing new applications and services.

 - Advising the ITS Management Council is the ITS Strategic Planning Group.
-Membership is generally at the Associate Administrator and office director level, and is chaired by the ITS program manager.
+Membership is generally at the Associate Administrator and office director level, and is chaired by the ITS director.

 Q: How did the Federal ITS Program become established?

 A: The Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA) established a Federal program to research, develop, and operationally test Intelligent Transportation Systems (ITS) and to promote their implementation.
 The program was designed to facilitate deployment of technology to enhance the efficiency, safety, and convenience of surface transportation, resulting in improved access, saved lives and time, and increased productivity.

 The program began as a three-pronged effort that fostered the development of ITS through (1) basic research and development, (2) operational tests